Top 10+ Things to Do On The North Shore O’ahu Hawaii

 3. Shop At The Old Waialua Sugar Mill (& Taste Coffee & Chocolate

 In the past, Hawaii’s biggest export was sugar cane.
 So there are actually TWO old repurposed sugar mills you can visit on the North Shore (don’t worry the other one is also on this list!).
+Today, the Old Waialua Sugar Mill has been repurposed into shops and a coffee factory.

-4. Ride An ATV At North Shore Stables
+4. Ride an ATV at North Shore Stables

+A unique North Shore activity is to go on a guided ATV tour at the North Shore Stables.
 It’s the only place on O’ahu where you can drive your own ATV, and they accept drivers as young as 10 years old.

 This tour is a mix of history, restoration efforts, and adventure.
 You’ll not only drive along the coastline with gorgeous oceanfront views, but you’ll also have the opportunity to plant your own shoreline plant to help stop erosion.
 This is an amazing initiative to help give back to Hawaii on your vacation.
+Book your tour in advance to reserve your spot.

 5. Stop in Hale’iwa Town

-Hale’wia Old Town is really one street with small pockets of old timy cute coloured buildings.
+The largest town on the North Shore Oahu is Hal’ewia, and to not set your expectations too high, it’s still very small!
+Hale’wia Old Town is really one street with small pockets of old timey cute coloured buildings.
 The town is on Kamehameha Highway between the ocean and highway, so it does still span a few several blocks.

-The main things to do on the North Shore in Hal’ewia are to eat and shop!
+The main things to do on the North Shore in Hal’ewia are to eat and shop.
 Start your day by eating an açai bowl at Haleʻiwa Bowls, lunch at Kua Aina Sandwich Shop, and shave ice for dessert at Matsumoto.
+In between meals and snacks, go shopping at any one of the local stores for the perfect souvenir.

 P.S.
 Check out my post for more local Hawaiian food recommendations (and where to find them on O’ahu!).